Aliases for ELOC Gene

 GeneCards Summary for ELOC Gene

 ELOC (Elongin C) is a Protein Coding gene.
-Diseases associated with ELOC include Renal Cell Carcinoma and Hiv-1.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Formation of HIV elongation complex in the absence of HIV Tat.
+Diseases associated with ELOC include Renal Cell Carcinoma, Nonpapillary and Familial Renal Papillary Carcinoma.
+Among its related pathways are Gene Expression and Class I MHC mediated antigen processing and presentation.

 UniProtKB/Swiss-Prot for ELOC Gene